kjmath/portfolio/_projects/modeling-emission.md

 mathjax: true
 ---

-See my published journal paper on this project on [AIAA](https://doi.org/10.2514/1.A36168) (or find an open access pdf [here](/portfolio/assets/files/plume_model.pdf)).
+See my published journal paper on this project on [AIAA](https://doi.org/10.2514/1.A36168){:target="_blank" rel="noopener noreferrer"} (or find an open access pdf [here](/portfolio/assets/files/plume_model.pdf){:target="_blank" rel="noopener noreferrer"}).

 For applications where vehicle visibility is a concern, exhaust plume radiant emission is an important aspect of solid rocket powered vehicle performance.
 <!-- However, it is often not considered during the design phase, despite significant physical couplings with motor propulsion and trajectory. -->
 Typical modeling approaches are computationally expensive, and rely on CFD and complicated integration schemes that are not well-suited for fast, iterative vehicle design.
-To address this gap, I developed simpler models for exhaust plume radiant emission, and implemented them in the fast, flexible [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox#readme) design optimization framework.
+To address this gap, I developed simpler models for exhaust plume radiant emission, and implemented them in the fast, flexible [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox#readme){:target="_blank" rel="noopener noreferrer"} design optimization framework.

 During my graduate research at MIT, I worked on a broader research effort to design, build, and characterize propulsion systems for a class of small ( < 10 kg), fast (> 100 m s<sup>-1</sup>) aircraft.
 A proposed design for this class of aircraft utilizes a small, end-burning solid rocket motor and a class of slow-burning propellants doped with the burn rate suppressant oxamide, similar to the motors developed, tested, and measured in the static fires described in the [exhaust plume radiant emission experiments]({{ site.baseurl }}/projects/experiments-emission/) I conducted.